guidowb/lightshow-render/README.md

 The `Compiler` uses a `Parser`, and it uses a `Lexer`, to interpret the pattern language.

+### Animation

+Renderers render one frame at a time.
+Non-animated, static renderers just render the same pattern for every frame.
+But animating renderers may draw a different pattern each time.

+Frame rate is unpredictable, so animating renderers are expected to respect the current time to determine the content of the frame to draw.
+For this purpose, each `Canvas` presents two different clocks to renderers.

+`globalTime()` reflects the system clock and is linearly increasing until it wraps (which only occurs once every 49 days or so.
+That clock is the one to use for cycling animations, and using it guarantees that if the same renderer appears in consecutive scenes, the transition between the scenes is seamless.

+The second clock is the `sceneTime()`, which is guaranteed to start at zero when the scene that contains the renderer first appears.
+This is the clock that works for one-shot animations, such as transitions between scenes.

+Renderers that wrap scenes want to know when those scenes have complated.
+Thus renderers that perform a one-shot animation should return `false` from their `render()` methods until their scene completes.
+All other renderers, including ones that animate cycles, should always return true to allow wrapped sequences to proceed.

 ## Testing

 ### Unit testing